claygregory/serverless-prune-plugin/README.md

 This will delete all but the `n`-most recent versions of each function deployed.
 Versions referenced by an alias are automatically preserved.

+**Note:** This plugin will currently prune no more than 50 versions per run.
+If installed to a project with an existing backlog of versions, multiple passes may be necessary.
+Once executed on a frequent or automatic basis, this limitation is of no concern.

 ### Single Function

 A single function can be targeted for cleanup: